-a few days, i asked a co-worker, “do you know who irene cara is?” he replied, “no. who is she?” after almost fainting, i said, “this why i the world is burning.” sadly, many folks do not know who irene cara is and those who do remember her, often ask, “whatever happened to her?” lawd knows, i have asked myself that very question for years.
+a few days ago, i asked a co-worker, “do you know who irene cara is?” he replied, “no. who is she?” after almost fainting, i said, “this why i the world is burning.” sadly, many folks do not know who irene cara is and those who do remember her, often ask, “whatever happened to her?” lawd knows, i have asked myself that very question for years.

-in 1999, after years of court battles with her former label, irene was awarded 1.5 million in damages. the label was found guilt of implementing illegal tactics and smear campaigns to stalled her career. by this time, more than a decade had past since irene had released any material. this erased her from the landscape of pop music.
+in 1999, after years of court battles with her former label, irene was awarded 1.5 million in damages. the label was found guilty of implementing illegal tactics and smear campaigns to stalled her career. by this time, more than a decade had past since irene had released any material. this erased her from the landscape of pop music.

 irene is now living her best life in florida and tours the country with her band hot caramel. she also has done several interviews telling her story of surviving the music industry and advocating for musicians.